This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How can I attract worms in my garden?

-The two key actions to take would be to add organic matter to the soil as this provides a food source that will naturally attract them.
+The two key actions to take would be adding organic matter to the soil as this provides a food source that naturally attracts them.
 Compost is a fantastic addition to any garden bed.
 There is nothing better than homemade compost.

 If you want information on making your own organic, nutrient-dense compost, check out this blog post I wrote, where I provide a masterclass on composting so that you always get great consistent results every time.
 Or even watch the video below.